-- 1. The triangles into which the polygons are divided are similar.
+1. The triangles into which the polygons are divided are similar.
 For, since the polygons are similar, they are equiangular, and have the sides about their equal angles proportional [Def.
-I.]; hence the angle B is equal to D, and AB: BH:: CD: DE; therefore [VI.] the triangle ABH is equiangular to CDE; hence the angle BHA is equal to DEC; but BHI is equal to DEF (hyp.); therefore the angle AHI is equal to CEF.
-Again, because the polygons are similar, IH: IHB:: IHB - 2.
-Since the triangle ABH is similar to CDE, we have [XIX.].
+I.]; hence the angle B is equal to D, and AB: BH :: CD : DE; therefore [VI.] the triangle ABH is equiangular to CDE; hence the angle BHA is equal to DEC; but BHI is equal to DEF (hyp.); therefore the angle AHI is equal to CEF.
+Again, because the polygons are similar, IH : HB :: FE : ED; and since the triangles ABH, CDE are similar, HB : HA :: ED : EC; hence (ex aequali) IH : HA :: FE : EC, and the angle IHA has been proved to be equal to the angle FEC; therefore the triangles IHA, FEC are equiangular.
+In the same manner it can be proved that the remaining triangles are equiangular.

+2. Since the triangle ABH is similar to CDE, we have [XIX.].

-ABH:CDE in the duplicate ratio of AH:CE.
+ABH : CDE in the duplicate ratio of AH : CE.